-With a coastline of 8.500 navigable kilometers, Brazil has a very large port sector that responds alone for more than 90% of the country’s total exports and imports.
-In this article, you will know more about the Brazilian port system and its infrastructural problems.
+With a coastline of 8.500 navigable kilometers, Brazil has a very large port sector that is responsible for more than 90% of the country’s total exports and imports.
+In this article, we will learn more about the Brazilian port system and its infrastructural problems.

 The Brazilian port system

-With a coastline of 8.500 navigable kilometers, Brazil has an annual turnover of the port sector to about 700 million tons of various goods, responding alone for more than 90% of the country’s exports.
+With a coastline of 8.500 navigable kilometers, Brazil’s port sector has an annual turnover of about 700 million tons of various goods, responsible for more than 90% of the country’s exports.

 The Brazilian port system is administrated by the Secretariat of Ports of the Presidency (SEP-PR) of the Ministry of Transport.
-The SEP-PR is responsible for the policies formulation and implementation of measures, programs and projects to support the development of seaports [infrastructure].
-It is also incumbent on the SEP / PR the participation in strategic planning and approval of plans for granting, ensuring safe and efficiency to the maritime transport of cargos and passengers.
+The SEP-PR is responsible for the policies formulation and implementation of measures, programmes and projects to support the development of seaports.
+It is also incumbent on the SEP/PR to participate in strategic planning and approval of plans for granting, ensuring safety and efficiency to the maritime transport of cargos and passengers.

 - Companhia Docas do Pará (CDP)

 - Companhia Docas do Ceará (CDC)